pmvester/node-red-code-engine/DNS.md

-# Node-RED on IBM Cloud Code Engine
+# Setting up Cloud Internet Services
-## Setting up DNS to shield application and provide valid certificates.

 Start by copying the application URL and make a note of it, it is needed later.